secureobdii/secureOBDII/README.md

 - One you are done with both sides (Gateway and OBD-II device), you can start playing with buttons (keyboard) of the OBD-II device and see the results of the different scenarios implemented on the secreen.
 ***************************************

 ** Please note that this implementation is only applicable for AVR-based MCUs.
+Supporting other MCUs will be added soon.

 ** For further info.
 Please contact: secureobdii@gmail.com